nm-z/nates-resnet/README.md

 ## nates-resnet

-Short, GPU-only training and inference pipeline for a custom ResNet regressor that predicts temperature from VNA traces.
+GPU-only training and inference pipeline for a custom ResNet regressor that predicts temperature from VNA traces.
 The project performs dataset assembly from raw CSVs, feature construction, Optuna-driven hyperparameter search, final training, and artifact packaging for reproducible inference.

 ### Methodology
 - **Data ingestion**: Reads VNA CSV files from `VNA-D4B` and temperature readings from `temp_readings-*.csv`.
 Timestamps are parsed from VNA filenames and aligned to the nearest temperature within 15 minutes.